 Organised activities at various levels can help to enforce resilience, and NGOs have important roles to play in this regard.
 In Mostar, the OKC Abrašević Centre has long striven to implement activities that look beyond the city's divisions, whilst in Nicosia the Association for Historical Dialogue and Research (AHDR) has sought to create dialogue across the communal divide.
-Religious organisations can also play a significant role in coping, although sometimes ambiguously; they may provide services that the state has been unable to supply, or institutions. create parallel In Jerusalem. religiously-motivated settlers have mirrored organisations in providing security, housing and education on a segregated basis.
-In Belfast, churches are involved in both resistance through the assertion of religious and political identity, and attempts to build resilience through cross-community activity.
+Religious organisations can also play a significant role in coping, although sometimes ambiguously; they may provide services that the state has been unable to supply, or create parallel institutions.
+In Jerusalem, religiously-motivated settlers have mirrored state organisations in providing security, housing and education on a segregated basis.
+In Belfast, churches are involved in both resistance through the assertion of "At the beginning slogans were about resistance and defying Israel, then people started to use it like any other wall.
+They put up political posters, death notices, and advertisements.
+It feels wrong to have messages like 'The Wall Must Fall' next to taxi numbers - but I suppose life has to go on." - Shop-keeper in Al-Ezariyya religious and political identity, and attempts to build resilience through cross-community activity.
 It should not be assumed that resistance and the affirmation of identity necessarily undermine resilience, however.
 In Belfast, 'performance' of conflict through parades can be crucial for presenting relationships between residents in contested spaces, marking territories, and, more generally, for the development of trust between communities, the police, and local leaders.
 Again, many of these activities can be seen to benefit one community and disadvantage another.